 There are thousands of Toastmasters clubs around the world.
 Different clubs meet at different times and for differing amounts of time.
 Some are breakfast clubs, some are lunch hour clubs, some are evening clubs, some are Saturday morning clubs.
 Some are advanced clubs, some are corporate clubs.
 There is a club for every need.

+When you attend Toastmasters as a guest, you’ll be offered the opportunity to speak in their Table Topics impromptu section where you will speak for 1-2 minutes on a random topic.
+It’s a great exercise and it's good practice for speaking on the spot at work or at a cocktail party.
 The cost is minimal compared to the value you will receive.
 It varies from club to club, depending on the costs of the meeting place, but one fee will cover you for a year and you will receive a monthly Toastmasters magazine, your first two manuals - Competent Communicator and Competent Leader and when you have completed your first 10 speeches, you will also receive your first two Advanced manuals.
 The cost is usually less than a one day program and definitely less than a 4 day or 4 week program at a local college.
 Meetings are held weekly or bi-weekly.
+You also get educational materials and an opportunity to speak in the Speech Contests where you can get up in front of hundreds of people, not just the 15-25 people who attend at each meeting.
+They also try to set you up with a mentor to help you with your first few speeches, or as long as you need help.

 Toastmasters is an excellent way to become more confident, and it will improve your social life and help you to feel more comfortable in social situations.